zeroc-ice/icetouch/BuildInstructions.md

 This will build:

-- the Slice-to-C++ and Slice-to-Objective-C compilers,
+- the Slice-to-C++ and Slice-to-Objective-C compilers
 - the C++ Xcode SDK
 - the Objective-C Xcode SDK
 - the C++ tests